 The home of the American Revolution, Massachusetts can also lay claim to being home to the automobile revolution.
 The first car built and driven in the United States roared down American streets for the first time in Springfield in 1893.
 Car insurance was first offered in the state in 1925, and today Massachusetts has the highest percentage of insured drivers in the nation.
 Read on to find out what you need to know about the state's insurance requirements, driving laws and road safety.

 Massachusetts Vehicle Insurance Requirements

-Massachusetts has the lowest percentage of uninsured drivers in the nation — less than 4 percent.
+Massachusetts has the third-lowest percentage of uninsured drivers in the nation — just 6 percent, according to the latest data from the Insurance Information Institute.
 Still, not everyone has enough coverage to be fully protected, so drivers should take a closer look at their current policy and their insurance needs.

 Who Needs Vehicle Insurance in Massachusetts?

 Every driver in Massachusetts is required to have auto insurance or an approved alternative (see below).
 Your car insurance must include four types of coverage:

 - Liability insurance in case of injury

 - Liability insurance in cause of property damage